About Karen McMillan

 Karen has a Diploma in Professional Writing and an Advanced Diploma of Applied Arts (Writing).
 Love Bytes was originally published as Love in Aotearoa by Random House and the book was short-listed for the Ashton Wylie Book Award in 2005.

 Everyday Strength represented New Zealand in the Gourmand World Awards 2018 in the Health and Nutrition category.
+The Quokka Logic and Baking Book will represent New Zealand in the Gourmand World Awards in November 2023.

 She is also the author of the popular Elastic Island Adventure series for children, that is in early development to be made into a series of animated movies.
+Blong the Cat's Costume Caper is her first picture book for children, and she has also created The Quokka Logic and Baking Book.

 Karen has written articles for a variety of different publications and from time to time she undertakes ghost-writing projects.
-She has also volunteered for many years for her local hospice, writing articles that promote the life-affirming work that they do.
+She also volunteered for many years for her local hospice, writing articles that promote the life-affirming work that they do.
 Karen is a breast cancer survivor.